The Mirage of the “Best Chef’s Knife” Review: Why the Lists Are Fake

 In reality, a knife being razer sharp is way down on the list of important aspects of a quality knife.
 Many knives have the ability to be sharpened to a razer edge!
 Just because they made sure to sharpen a knife until you can shave with it before it leaves the factory, does not mean it’s a quality knife that will last decades.
 My friend Ben once sharpened an axe blade and shaved with it!
 Need I say more?
 More than sharpness, a quality chef’s knife can and should last decades.

-As well, that factory edge is fleeting.
-It’s not going to stay.
-Even if you are the best knife owner in the world, and you hone your knife after every use, it WILL need to be sharpened eventually.
+Again, that a knife should be sharp is like saying a car should have tires.
+However, even if you are the best knife owner in the world, and you hone your knife after every use, it WILL need to be sharpened eventually.
 But the other aspects of the knife, the handle, the weight, and the balance, will not change.

 While they claim to be testing the knives based on some mysterious algorithm only they understand, all they are really doing is telling you that the knife cut things well.
 Look at the leading knife review from Serious Eats.
 The language used is about as precise as horseshoes.
 However, the problems with this and most other such reviews go much deeper than what I’ve discussed.